Santa Barbara Business College

-Santa Barbara Business College (SBBCollege) was a private, for-profit college with multiple locations in California.
-It was founded in 1888 as a co-ed finishing college in Santa Barbara.
-SBBCollege expanded its program fields and campus locations to four campuses and an online campus.
+Santa Barbara Business College (SBBCollege) was a private for-profit college from 1888 to 2020, located in Southern California, United States.
+The college was founded in 1888 as a co-ed finishing college in Santa Barbara.
+It expanded its program fields and campus locations to four physical campuses and one online campus.
+The college was acquired by the private for-profit San Joaquin Valley College in January 2020.

 Accreditations

 SBBCollege is accredited by the Accrediting Council for Independent Colleges and Schools to award certificates, diplomas, associate degrees, bachelor's degrees and master's degrees.
 The vocational nursing program is at SBBCollege accredited by the State of California Board of Vocational Nursing and Psychiatric Technicians.

 History

 SBBCollege is one of the oldest colleges in California.
 Founded in 1888, the College educated area teachers and offered courses in banking, merchandising, shorthand, typing and business law.

 Over the years, SBBCollege added new programs to meet the demands of emerging industries and expanded to five communities in Southern California.
 During the last part of the 20th century, the College added medical, legal and information technology programs.
 Recently, SBBCollege added bachelor's degrees in business administration, criminal justice and healthcare administration and an MBA program.

-In 2020, SBBCollege was acquired by San Joaquin Valley College.
+On January 2, 2020, SBBCollege was acquired by San Joaquin Valley College.
 Subsequently, all SBBCollege campuses are no longer enrolling students.